some-natalie/some-natalie/_posts/2024-06-24-git-identity.md

 > Commit signing is _very frequently_ confused as a control to establish authorship of code changes - eg, Natalie's key didn't sign this code, therefore she didn't write it or didn't push it (or any other combination of these).
 It's so common that it is one of the first questions I ask a team to determine their maturity at the start of any assessment readiness exercise.
 {: .prompt-tip}

-**There are three main ways to sign commits.**  Some are easier for users to configure, but all provide the same basic functionality.
+Commit signing and signature verification link the remote account that pushed the code owns the key that signed those changes.
+In the example above, the commit was pushed to the remote and signed by `some-natalie`, but still authored by `Maintainer`.  **There are three main ways to sign commits.**  Some are easier for users to configure, but all provide the same basic functionality.

 ### x.509 signing